qianl15/this/README.md

 please install the *CPU version* of Scanner.

 ### Build Decoder
-We share our static build [decoder](https://s3-us-west-2.amazonaws.com/mxnet-params/DecoderAutomataCmd-static) and [fused-histogram decoder](https://s3-us-west-2.amazonaws.com/mxnet-params/FusedDecodeHist-static) on a public S3 bucket, however, be careful to use them or compile your own static executable files!
-Use the following instructions if you want to build your own decode binary file from scratch.
+Use the following instructions to build your own static executable decode binary file from scratch.

 We implemented two models: the fuse model and the split model.